We’ve compiled a few ways to ensure you keep your photographic new year’s resolutions.

 Looking for the best compact camera of the year so far?
 Look no further.
 With the best will in the…

 From personal projects to epic retrospectives, there have been some incredible books launched in the past 12 months.
 We bring…

 3. Make a calendar of competitions, and keep to the deadlines

 There is never a shortage of competitions for amateur photographers to enter.
 Most of the big competitions are open to everyone regardless of experience – Landscape Photographer of the Year, Wildlife Photographer of the Year and Travel Photographer of the Year are all open to everyone.
 Some awards keep separate categories for non-pros, such as the Sony World Photography Awards Open Competition.

 Have a look at the competition websites and write down the deadlines in your calendar so you’ve got plenty of time in advance, and stick to them.
 Make a plan for your year.

 Search for camera clubs where you live – there’s more than likely to be one.
 If you’re at college or university there will almost certainly be one.
 Express an interest and show up to a meeting – you may or may not find it’s for you, but having a group of people to show your photos to on a regular basis will definitely spur you on to create more.
 Also look online – Flickr groups are a good place to start if you want to find people who share your photographic interests.

 5. Get involved with APOY

 We have different rounds covering a range of genres, so you’ll have opportunities both to play to your strengths and try something new.
 Don’t feel intimidated either – you wouldn’t believe how often we see our monthly winners commenting that this is the first time they’ve entered a photo competition.
-See here for more information on the 2014 competition.

 6. Try a day course or workshop